zephinzer/featuris/docs/feature-manifests.md

   [value]: Any (used for static flags)
 ```

-The environment key is selected by Janus based on the `NODE_ENV`.
+The environment key is selected by Featuris based on the `NODE_ENV`.
 For example, if `NODE_ENV` is `production`, only feature flags under the `production` environment name will be returned.
 If no `NODE_ENV` is specified, all environments will be returned.

 For example, given a feature manifest: